Our Marketing and SEO/SEM Story

 Then, we focus to identify a firm with a team of the Business Development and Marketing for outsourcing.
 There are many of these firms in USA and we have engaged several of them between 2017 and 2018.
 Unfortunately, we have not seen any positive success in terms of new business opportunities.
 There are two main types of these firms: Business Development and Marketing — and here are our experiences:

-These firms focus on leads generation by cold call, cold email & Linkedin message.
+Marketing firms focus on leads generation by cold call, cold email and Linkedin message.
 Most of their business models are fixed monthly cost without any concrete guarantees about number of leads.
 Some of them has a commission-based model in additions to the fixed cost.
 If they bring in a successful business, they will get a 5-20% commission.

 I prefer the commission-based model because they have incentives to convert leads to a successful business.
 After engaging with 3 firms of Business development for almost a year, we had many introductory calls, but we have 0% of moving to the next stage, namely requirement discussion and establishing a proposed SOW.